Encounter in Poonch enters Day 7; three locals held for questioning

 Army sources said that if the militants had been waiting in Poonch all this time, it could either mean they feared being caught, or an intention to carry out terrorist activities in the Poonch area.

-However, the forests in the area are dotted with nearly 15 villages, and it is intriguing that they were able to hide out for so long without the security forces or police getting wind of their location until last week. —(With Deeptiman Tiwary in New Delhi)
+However, the forests in the area are dotted with nearly 15 villages, and it is intriguing that they were able to hide out for so long without the security forces or police getting wind of their location until last week. — (With inputs from Deeptiman Tiwary in New Delhi)

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines